LorenzDuremdes/Second-Brain/psychological trauma.md

 	1. ◇things might unfold in a lot more domains (e.g. romance, **see**: [[attachment style]]) that weren't (as) visible before during puberty?
 	2. **analog**: lack of synaptic pruning ([[autism]]) · higher cognitive functions (ontogenesis) → ◇easier [[information]] overload

+### treatment
+1. does Bessel van der Kolk think it's important that he knows every detail of a patient's trauma? + why^[The Body Keeps the Score: [[Brain]], [[Mind]], and Body in the Healing of Trauma, p.
+148]^[The Body Keeps the Score: [[Brain]], [[Mind]], and Body in the Healing of Trauma, p.
+153]
+	1. no, he thinks it's critical that the patients themselves learn to tolerate [[feeling]] what they feel and knowing what they know
+	2. you may realize that your fear of intimacy has something to do with your mother’s postpartum [[depression]] or with the fact that she herself was molested as a child, but that alone is unlikely to open you to happy, trusting engagement with others

 ## [[psychosomatic]]
 1. how can there be a mismatch between "[[brain]]" and "body" in people with psychological trauma?
 	1. their bodies register the threat, but their conscious minds go on as if nothing has happened^[The Body Keeps the Score: [[Brain]], [[Mind]], and Body in the Healing of Trauma, p.
 61]